Miguel Delaney answers questions on England’s World Cup chances

-As Thomas Tuchel takes charge, Miguel Delaney answers your questions on England’s World Cup chances
+As Thomas Tuchel takes charge of England, Miguel Delaney answers your questions on their World Cup chances

 Our chief football writer Miguel Delaney is here to dissect Thomas Tuchel’s England debut and what it means ahead of the next World Cup qualifier against Latvia